 Celebrate the great biologists of the past in order to inspire those of the future.

 There are also a number of classroom resources available for a 7-11 year old audience.

 Join in with UK Fungus Day public events at universities, science centres, museums, botanic gardens, nature reserves and National Trust venues, across the UK and Ireland.

 There will be 'fun with fungi' activities for everyone to enjoy.

 The Nancy Rothwell Award celebrates specimen drawing in schools and highlights the mutual benefits of combining art and science.
-The competition is now closed for 2015 but you can use our specimen drawing presentation, school poster, or take a look at last year's winners for science/art lesson inspiration!
+The competition is now closed for 2015 but you can use our specimen drawing presentation, school poster, or take a look at the 2014 and 2015 winners winners for science/art lesson inspiration!

 Our quizzes for university students, perfect for Biology Societies are now available to download.

 Free content from Oxford University Press: book discounts, blogs, youtube videos and more.